joaquinOnSoft/gsites2md/README.md

 google-auth-oauthlib
 ```
 ## Unit testing
-> In order to execute the unit test that download content from Google Driver
+> In order to execute the unit test that download content from Google Drive
 > you must have access to the Google Drive account where the content is stored.